salsita/node-pg-migrate/docs/transpiling.md

+# Transpiling

-# Transpiling Babel or Typescript
+## Transpiling Babel

-You can use babel or typescript for transpiling migration files.
+You can use babel for transpiling migration files.
 You have e.g. these options:

 ### Use global configuration